-Prior to joining the firm, James served as a judicial intern for the Honorable Judge Michael A. Shipp at the U.S. District Court for the District of New Jersey and was a legal intern with the Mazzoni Center, a leading LGBTQ+ healthcare organization based in Philadelphia, Pennsylvania.
-During these internships, James composed draft opinions on issues ranging from Social Security Administration appeals to constitutional rights, conducted legal research on emerging circuit precedent, and assisted LGBTQ+ clients seeking legal name changes in Pennsylvania.
-Prior to law school, James worked in corporate community engagement and co-founded Lighthouse LGBTQ, a 501(c)(3) organization based in the South Suburbs of Chicago.
+Prior to practicing law, James served as a judicial intern for the Honorable Judge Michael A. Shipp in the U.S. District Court for the District of New Jersey, worked as a legal intern for a leading LGBTQ+ healthcare organization in Philadelphia, worked in corporate community engagement, and co-founded a 501(c)(3) organization serving LGBTQ+ young adults.

 - Member, Lesbian and Gay Bar Association of Chicago